In Minnesota, marijuana wax is considered marijuana, and its possession, sale, and manufacture are illegal.

 Fortunately, drug crimes lawyers have many options when building a defense to felony wax charges.
 For example, an illegal search and seizure can render evidence inadmissible in court.
 Likewise, if the police fail to properly handle the evidence, it may also become inadmissible.

 Another effective defense strategy involves the location in which the police found the wax.
-If you did not have physical control of the substance (such as in a pocket or purse), your lawyer can potentially make the case that the wax wasn’t yours.
+If you did not have physical control of the substance, your lawyer can potentially make the case that the wax wasn’t yours.

 If the police violated your legal rights at any time during your arrest or processing, you may also have grounds for getting your charges reduced or dismissed.

 When Should You Call a Drug Crimes Lawyer?